Gh61/csharp-global-windows-hook/README.md

 \* I only thought it worked, it was another events firing to my callback.

 # Not working (yet?)
-Sorry fot disappointing you.
+Sorry for disappointing you.
 I thought it was warking but it wasn't.
 There is some chance someone could take this to the end.

 Registering hook is not causing any error.
 (In LastWinError is success code).